-Ross was also seen in the short film series “FIVE”, a collection of 5 short films which aired on Lifetime in October 2011.
-She appeared in “Lili,” directed by Alicia Keys.
-Produced by Jennifer Aniston, Kristin Hahn, Paula Wagner, Marta Kaufman, Francesca Silvestri and Kevin Chinoy.
+Ross was also seen in the short film series “FIVE,” a collection of 5 short films which aired on Lifetime in October 2011.
+She appeared in “Lili,” directed by Alicia Keys and produced by Jennifer Aniston, Kristin Hahn, Paula Wagner, Marta Kaufman, Francesca Silvestri and Kevin Chinoy.

 Other credits include turns in “Love, Loss, and What I Wore” on stage in New York and LA; guest starring roles on ABC’s “Private Practice,” CBS’ hit crime drama “CSI” opposite Laurence Fishburne, and HBO’s “LIFE Support” with Queen Latifah and feature films “Hanging Up” with Jennifer Connelly and Marcia Gay Harden, and Tyler Perry’s “Daddy’s Little Girls” with Gabrielle Union.

-In the fall of 2013, Tracee returned to the BET Network to co-host the popular award show, Black Girls Rock, for the fifth televised installment, and also co-hosted the BET Awards with her “black-ish” co-star Anthony Anderson for the second time.
+In Spring 2015, Ross returned to the BET Network to co-host the popular award show, Black Girls Rock, for the fifth televised installment, and also co-hosted the BET Awards with her “black-ish” co-star Anthony Anderson for the second time.

 Ross is a dedicated and passionate motivational speaker.
 She teaches “Tapping Into Your Creative Well”, a workshop she created that encourages participants to discover and utilize their inner joy to keep their lives on course.
 She is also a volunteer intent on making a difference in the lives of teenage girls.
 She works closely with Aviva Family and Children Services in Los Angeles and The Big Brother Big Sister Program, where she has held self-esteem workshops nationwide.
 Ross was honored by The Los Angeles Urban League as “Volunteer of the Year” in 2004, and was the 2009 recipient of the Impact Award from the Aviva Organization.

-Most recently, Ross has been delving into the crevices of her imagination unearthing bold, eccentric and deeply-flawed characters.
+Most recently, Tracee has been delving into the crevices of her imagination unearthing bold, eccentric and deeply-flawed characters.
 As Tracee crafts these captivating “fictional” women, she allows them to live in the “real” world.
-Three examples of this are Madame Hiver, an extravagant, loveable, alcoholic life-coach to the stars, Caliope Champignon, an opinionated French fashion blogger who claims to have “created” Barneys New York, and #TMurda, her rap alter ego whom Ross counters with her further explorations of popular rap songs she hears on the radio.
+Two examples of this are Madame Hiver, an extravagant, loveable, alcoholic life-coach to the stars; Caliope Champignon, an opinionated French fashion blogger who claims to have “created” Barneys New York; and #TMurda, her rap alter ego whom Ross counters with her further explorations of popular rap songs she hears on the radio.